 Wondering which RES Course and Training Centre to go for?
 Is the express course or the 9 weeks course more suitable for you?
 Check out this article about my review of the 5 major course providers programmes that can suit you whether you are a full-time working mum or a self-employed with flexibility in your day to day appointments.
 You will learn about the costs, duration and intensity of each course type and who it is most suitable for.

 What happens after I pass my RES Exams?

 Congratulations!
 You deserve a pat on your back for enduring through the intensive training lessons and exams.
 By now, you should have done your research on which agency you should join.
 If you are still looking around, here’s a guide on which real estate agency you should join after passing your exams.
 There are several real estate agencies in the market and it can be a tough decision to select one.
-For your reference, the current Top 4 real estate agencies in the market are OrangeTee & Tie, ERA, Propnex and Huttons.
+For your reference, the current Top 4 real estate agencies in the market are Huttons, OrangeTee & Tie, ERA, Propnex.
 These are the biggest and most popular real estate agencies in Singapore that has established systems in place to help you accelerate in your real estate career.
 Last but not least … Submitting a Salesperson Registration Get an application form from your agency and submit your application to CEA for the ‘In-Principle Approval’ (IPA).